riclzh/novelchemrxn/index.md

 About
 ---
-The group is run by Dr. Richmond Lee, a synthetic/computational chemist and currently a Vice Chancellor's Research Fellow at the [University of Wollongong](https://scholars.uow.edu.au/display/richmond_lee).
+The **Novel Chemical Reactivity Lab** is run by Dr. Richmond Lee, a synthetic/computational chemist and currently a Vice Chancellor's Research Fellow at the [University of Wollongong](https://scholars.uow.edu.au/display/richmond_lee).

 Research focus
 ---